dnanexus/dxCompiler/doc/Developing.md

 $ sbt clean
 $ sbt cleanFiles
 $ find . -name target | xargs rm -rf
-# cached resources used to build dxWDLrt
+# cached resources used to build dx*rt
 $ rm -Rf applet_resources
 ```

 You may also need to delete artifiacts that have been cached on the platform:

 ```
-$ dx rm -r dxWDL_playground:/builds/<username>/<version>
+$ dx rm -r dxCompiler_playground:/builds/<username>/<version>
 ```

-Note: <username> is your local computer's user so if you run tests from root, it will be under root/ folder in dxWDL_playground.
+Note: <username> is your local computer's user so if you run tests from root, it will be under root/ folder in dxCompiler_playground.

 Finally, run the integration tests.
-From the root dxWDL directory, run `./scripts/run_tests.py`.
+From the root dxCompiler directory, run `./scripts/run_tests.py`.

 Note that the test script does a lot of things for you.
 If for some reason you want to run them manually, here is what happens:

 * TODO: fill out this list
-* The dxWDL JAR file is built and staged in the root dxWDL directory.
-To do this manually, run `sbt assembly`, then move the JAR file from the `target` folder to the root dxWDL folder, e.g. `mv target/dxWDL.jar ./dxWDL-1.44.jar`.
+* The dxCompiler and dxExecutor* JAR files are built and staged in the root dxCompiler directory.
+To do this manually, run `sbt assembly`, then move the JAR files from the `target` folder to the root dxCompiler folder, e.g. `mv target/dxCompiler.jar ./dxCompiler-2.0.0.jar`.

 You can also execute a subset of tests, for example to run medium set of tests: